Synopsis: Some things are worth waiting for…

 The following will contain spoilers for both so read at your own risk.

 The moment Avery started getting emails and phone calls calling her a whore and stuff, I knew she had been raped.
 It doesn't take a genius to figure it out, just like I found it very obvious in Hopeless.
 SIMILARITY #1.
 Then as we continue to read on, we find out that Cam has a reputation of getting into fights and almost went to jail.
 To me, that sounds ALOT LIKE Dean Holder.
 SIMILARITY #2.
-Omg, then we find out that the reason Cam beat someone up was because the dude was hurting his sister.
+Then we find out that the reason Cam beat someone up was because the dude was hurting his sister.
 Wow, if I remember correctly, Holder beat up this kid cuz he was trash talking his sisters suicide.
 SIMILARITY #3.
 SISTERS.
 Then, the first time Cam and Avery try to have sex, Avery loses it because the memories of her rape start coming back and it all feels to familiar.
-Same happened with Sky and Holder.
-They were gonna have sex at his house but Sky's memories hit her like a train and she ran into the bathroom and started crying.
+Same happened with Sky and Holder (this is to be expected though with someone who has experienced sexual assault. im just pointing out that its similar).
 SIMILARITY #4.
 Then at the end of Hopeless, Sky decides she needs to go visit her dad (who used to physically assault her if you don't remember).
 Just like Avery feels like she needs to talk to her parents about what happened to her.
 So, both Sky and Holder, as well as Avery and Cam get in the car to go confront the girls past.
 SIMILARITY #5.
 Then, after the confrontation, (which I must admit each turned out very differently) they head back to the hotel and have sex for the first time and its this really romantic and incredible experience and everything turns out okay and all the stars align blah blah blah.
 SIMILARITY #6.
 Oh, I also just remembered, both main female main characters have gay best friends.
 Sky has Beckett and Avery has Jacob.
 SIMILARITY #7.
-LIKE HOLY CRAP IM SORRY BUT THOSE BOOKS ARE PRETTY FREAKING SIMILAR.
+LIKE IM SORRY BUT THOSE BOOKS ARE PRETTY FREAKING SIMILAR.
 Btw, Hopeless was published in 2012 and Wait For You was published in 2013 so I am in no way throwing shade at Colleen.
 She is queen.
 My problem is with Armentrout.

 Happy reading nerds and sound off in the comments with your opinions and perspectives on this book!